Nevanlinna theory of the Askey-Wilson divided difference operator: Introduction

 implying that it too has $\Theta_{\mathrm{AW}}(0)=1$ when viewed as a function $f(x)$ of $x$.
 Since the $f(x)$ is entire, so that the relationship (\ref{E:AW-Nevanlinna-sum}) becomes

 We deduce from this inequality that there could not be a non-zero $a$ such that the theta function have $f(x_n)=a$ only on a sequence $\{x_n\} $ of the form (\ref{E:AW-except}).
 Otherwise, it would follow from Theorem \ref{T:AW-Picard} that the theta function $\vartheta_4$ would belong to the kernel $\ker \D$, contradicting the kernel functions representation that we shall discuss in the next paragraph.
 The same applies to the remaining three Jacobi theta-functions.
 Intuitively speaking, the more zeros the function has out of the \textit{maximal allowable number} of zeros of the meromorphic function can have implies the \textit{larger} the AW-Nevanlinna deficiency $\Theta_{\mathrm{AW}}(0)$.
-That is, the function misses $x=0$ more in the $\mathrm{AW-}$sense, even though the function actually assumes $x=0$ more often in the conventional sense.
+That is, the function assumes $x=0$ less often in the $\mathrm{AW-}$sense, even though the function actually assumes $x=0$ more often in the conventional sense.
 Thus, since the theta function assumes zero \textit{maximally}, so it misses $x=0$ also maximally in the $\mathrm{AW-}$sense.
 The following examples that we shall study in in details in \S\ref{S:examples} show how zeros are missed/assumed in proportion to the maximally allowed number of zeros against their $\mathrm{AW-}$deficiencies.
+That is, for a given integer $n$,

 and

 In \cite[p.
 365]{Ism2005} Ismail has given an example of meromorphic function that belongs to $\ker\mathcal{D}_q$: